Tolulanguy/tolulanguy.github.io/_pages/about.md

 <div class="news-container">
   <div class="news-date">December 10, 2024</div>
   <div class="news-event">
-    My team and I won second place🎊 at the
+    My team and I won second place global🎊 at the
     <a href="https://www.linkedin.com/posts/mexacommunity_the-first-mexa-hackathon-was-a-great-success-activity-7272414149920366592-lLSM?utm_source=share&utm_medium=member_desktop" target="_blank">Mental Health, AI, & Measurement Hackathon</a>!
+Organized by MEXA and sponsored by Wellcome, Google DeepMind, and Google Health.
 We used a large language model to develop early intervention tools for clinicians to identify signs of postnatal depression,
     aiming to improve maternal and child outcomes.
   </div>
 </div>